raidionics/Raidionics-Slicer/README.md

 ### 3.2 Setup the Docker images
 • All used Docker images are public, therefore an account is not necessary.
-All images will be automatically downloaded upon model selection.
+All images will be automatically downloaded upon model selection, which might take some minutes while the 3DSlicer interface won't be responding.

 ## 4. Options
 • A global option should be ticked to check for models update.